-A meal combining staple food, main dish, and side dish (SMS meal) is recommended by the third term of the National Health Promotion Movement in the 21st century (Healthy Japanese 21, 2024-2035),11 the Japanese dietary guidelines,10 and the Japanese Spinning Top.12 However, individual dietary data have not been used to assess intake status, leaving the current situation unclear.
-To develop effective social measures, it is crucial to investigate the intake patterns of staple foods, main dishes, and side dishes, along with their consumption timing (breakfast, lunch, or dinner).
-In addition, although a SMS meal is considered a nutritionally balanced diet, there is very limited evidence.
-Most of the previous Japanese studies have reported an association between the frequency of SMS meals and nutrient intake based on self-reported data.13-15 The interpretation of staple food, main dish, and side dish varies from person to person.
-In 1984, Adachi first proposed the weight-based definition of staple food, main dish, and side dish so that the general population could easily consume a nutritionally balanced diet,9 and this basic concept is still used in many recent studies and nutritional policies.16-19 Ishikawa-Takata et al.20 noted the lack of Adachi's definition as a limitation in their examination of the nutritional adequacy of SMS meals, and no studies have yet evaluated the frequency of SMS meals and their impact on nutrient adequacy.
+A meal combining staple food, main dish, and side dish (SMS meal) is recommended by the third term of the National Health Promotion Movement in the 21st century (Healthy Japanese 21, 2024-2035), 11 the Japanese dietary guidelines,10 and the Japanese Spinning Top.12 However, the intake status has not been assessed from individual dietary data, and we need to clarify the current status.
+Furthermore, to plan social measures to increase the frequency, it is also important to investigate the intake status of each staple food, main dish, and side dish, as well as the timing when they are consumed (breakfast, lunch, dinner).
+In addition, although an SMS meal is considered a nutritionally balanced diet, there is very limited such evidence.
+Most previous Japanese studies have reported an association between the frequency of SMS meals and nutrient intake based on self-report.13-15 The interpretation of staple food, main dish, and side dish varies from person to person.
+In 1984, Adachi first proposed the weight-based definition of staple food, main dish, and side dish so that ordinary people could easily consume a nutritionally balanced diet,9 and this basic concept is still used in many recent studies and nutritional policies.16-19 Ishikawa-Takata et al.20 examined the nutritional adequacy of SMS meals have cited the lack of use of Adachi's definition as a limitation, and no studies have evaluated the frequency of SMS meals and nutrient adequacy.